Maldandan/Joint-and-Robotic-Arm-design/README.md

 # Leg-Joint-and-Robotic-Arm-design
-Find the file and detailed study and explanations inside each folder
+Find the files with detailed study and explanations inside each folder